tengr/Algorithms/README.md

 1. Follow the steps in https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/
 2. Download Eclipse, and WebSphere Developer Tools for Eclipse
 3. WAS Liberty runtime can be downloaded at https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/
-4. Alternatively you can install WAS Liberty runtime within Eclipse by selecting `File`->`new`->`other`, then search for `server` and select `next`; select `IBM`-> `WebSphere Application Server Liberty Profile` as server type and select `next`;
-* select `Choose an exisiting installation` if you have already downloaded WAS Liberty runtime seperately, otherwise select `install from an archive or a repository`.
-* Next select the `Full Platform` version of WAS Liberty runtime
-* Next after selecting `Manually define a new server`, it is important that the server name is left as `defaultServer` because this will be assumed to be the case in the future.
+4. Alternatively you can install WAS Liberty runtime within Eclipse by selecting `File`->`new`->`other`, search for `server` and go to `next`; select `IBM`-> `WebSphere Application Server Liberty Profile` as server type and select `next`, select `Choose an exisiting installation` if you have already downloaded WAS Liberty runtime seperately, otherwise select `install from an archive or a repository`, then select the `Full Platform` version of WAS Liberty runtime.
+After selecting `Manually define a new server`, it is *important* that the server name is left as `defaultServer` because this will be assumed to be the case in the future.
 * A reference can be found at https://developer.ibm.com/wasdev/docs/developing-applications-wdt-liberty-profile/
-and the WAS Liberty runtime are all properly installed
+* Make sure Eclipse, and WebSphere Developer Tools for Eclipse, and WAS Liberty runtime are all properly installed

 ##Clone 3 projects, SMART-engine, SMART-ui, and SMART-config from Gitlab repository:
 If you have set up ssh for gitlab:
 $ git clone https://mrlgit.au.ibm.com/information-interaction/SMART-engine.git